AmolKavnekar/TechAssignment/README.md

 ![image](https://user-images.githubusercontent.com/73215047/141648790-77228c17-cc9c-4c5d-8d1b-98bd69dd8a7f.png)

-Note: I could use the Power Automate also to acheive the same but currently we need to perform the extra steps to get email template.So i have choose the workflow.If we dont want  to use the email template then Power automate is the perfect choice.
+Note: I could use the Power Automate also to acheive the same but currently we need to perform the extra steps to get email template.

 4.Custom Entities :